-Voice of the People has identified 170 policy positions on a wide range of issues supported by majorities of Republicans & Democrats
+Voice of the People has identified more than 200 policy positions on a wide range of issues supported by majorities of both Republicans & Democrats

 The Federal government is failing to address numerous problems, and this failure is largely due to increasing partisan polarization resulting in government gridlock.
 Some leaders say that this polarization is due to a lack of common ground among the people.
 To find out if common ground exists among the public, VOP has partnered with the Program for Public Consultation (PPC) at the University of Maryland to analyze and disseminate the findings of this major multi-year study of public views of federal policy proposals.

 The Common Ground of the American People project is developed using online public consultation surveys, in which respondents receive briefings on key policy proposals and evaluate pro and con arguments for each, only then making their recommendations.
 Expert opponents and proponents of each policy review the content of the surveys, ensuring that the briefings are accurate and balanced, and the arguments are the strongest possible.
 As a result, the support these policies elicit is resilient and not likely to fade when voters hear a counter argument.

 Each survey was fielded with large representative samples of Americans of 2,000 or more provided by Nielsen Scarborough’s probability-based panel, with nearly 100,000 Americans surveyed total.
 Other surveys included in the analysis are derived from the “deliberative polls” conducted by Jim Fishkin and the Deliberative Democracy Lab (DDL) at Stanford University.